meeg/kTrackerDark/README.md

   1. Before running track finding/fitting, data needs to be extracted from MySQL to local ROOT files, and/or apply latest alignment parameters
      * Read data: ./sqlDataReader run_name_in_mysql raw_data
      * Apply alignment parameters: ./update original_root_file updated_root_file

-  2. Run complete Kalman filter based track finding and fitting:
-     * Find seeds: ./kSeeder raw_data raw_data_with_seed
-     * Find tracks: ./kTracker raw_data_with_seed raw_data_with_track

-  3. Alternatively, one can also directly run fast tracking:
+  2. Alternatively, one can also directly run fast tracking:
      * Fast tracking: ./kFastTracking raw_data raw_data_with_track

-  4. One can also run online track reconstruction which directly read data from MySQL database
+  3. One can also run online track reconstruction which directly read data from MySQL database
      * Online tracking: ./kOnlineTracking run_name_in_mysql raw_data_with_track

-  5. After tracks are found, one can run both single muon/dimuon vertex finding to calculate Minv, etc.
+  4. After tracks are found, one can run both single muon/dimuon vertex finding to calculate Minv, etc.
      * With Kalman-fitted tracks: ./kVertex raw_data_with_track raw_data_with_vertex